 A precocious talent who scored 73 on first-class debut at the age of 16, Khurram Manzoor was one of many Test openers tried, dropped and called up again by Pakistan's selectors.
 In 2009, Manzoor had been not out on 59 overnight in his second Test when it had to be scrapped after the Sri Lankan team bus was attacked by terrorists in Lahore.
 On Pakistan's disastrous 2009-10 tour of Australia, Manzoor batted for six hours, trying unsuccessfully to save the Hobart Test.
 But his best innings came against South Africa in October 2013, when he scored 146 and shared an opening century stand with Shan Masood in Abu Dhabi.
 Pakistan won the Test by seven wickets.

 Birth of David Miller, who was picked in the South African limited-overs side in 2010 for his power-hitting.
 Batting in the middle order, with the view of fulfilling the role of a finisher, Miller scored six half-centuries in his first 40 ODIs - over three and a half years.
-But it was in the 2014 IPL that he flourished, playing blazing knocks in early and late stages of the Kings XI Punjab innings, scoring 446 at a strike of 150.
-Having entrenched himself in the South Africa limited-overs middle order, he began the 2015 World Cup with an unbeaten 138 off 92 as South Africa saw off Zimbabwe, but his most vital contribution of the tournament came in the semi-final (which ultimately ended in more heartbreak for his team) when he blitzed 49 off 18 to help lift South Africa to 281 after rain interrupted at 38 overs and shortened the innings to 43 overs.
+But it was in the 2014 IPL that he flourished, scoring 446 at a strike of 150 for Kings XI Punjab.
+Having entrenched himself in the South Africa limited-overs middle order, he began the 2015 World Cup with an unbeaten 138 off 92 as South Africa saw off Zimbabwe, but his most vital contribution of the tournament came in the semi-final (which ultimately ended in more heartbreak for his team) when he blitzed 49 off 18 to help lift South Africa to 281 after rain interrupted and shortened the innings to 43 overs.
 In 2017, he set the record for the fastest T20I century - off 35 balls - during a match against Bangladesh in Potchefstroom.

 1911 Chilla Christ (Australia)